Honey can be incorporated into skin care in a number of ways. This tutorial covers the following:

 Those of us who have had a lot of birthdays (I’ve had 53 of them) will discover that honey masks really do help soften the skin, improve skin texture and restore tired, dull skin craving rejuvenation, and greatly improve long term skin hydration.

 Those with problem skin and mature skin, benefit the most by this practice but even those with perfect skin should notice results!

-#1 SIMPLE HONEY MASK: Honey masks can be as simple as a applying just pure honey to warm wet skin, massaging in for a moment as it dissolves.
-Let it soak in for about 10-30 minutes or so then rinsing it off.
-Done.
+Honey masks can be as simple as a applying a layer of pure, honey to warm, damp skin, massaging in for a moment as it dissolves.
+Let it soak in for about at 10 minutes, 30 minutes is better.